hghyhghy/COGNI_GenC/README.md

 Q6)     In a theater, there is a discount scheme announced where one gets a 10% discount on the total cost of tickets when there is a bulk booking of more than 20 tickets, and a discount of 2% on the total cost of tickets if a special coupon card is submitted.
 Develop a program to find the total cost as per the scheme.
 The cost of the k class ticket is Rs.75 and q class is Rs.150.
 Refreshments can also be opted by paying an additional of Rs.
 50 per member.

 Q7)    Goutam and  Tanul plays  by  telling numbers.
 Goutam says a number to Tanul.
 Tanul should first reverse the number and check if it is same as the original.
 If yes,  Tanul should say “Palindrome”.
 If not, he should say “Not a Palindrome”.
 If the number is negative, print “Invalid Input”.
 Help Tanul by writing a program.

+Q8)   XYZ Technologies is in the process of increment the salary of the employees.
+This increment is done based on their salary and their performance appraisal rating.

+If the appraisal rating is between 1 and 3, the increment is 10% of the salary.
+If the appraisal rating is between 3.1 and 4, the increment is  25% of the salary.
+If the appraisal rating is between 4.1 and 5, the increment is  30% of the salary.